Serenity 6.4.3 Release Notes (2023-01-07)

 Options

-There is a new option type called TransactionSettings
+A new option type called TransactionSettings

-, which includes the following properties:
+has been added, which includes the following properties:

 public class TransactionSettings